 - Situate cultural planning – and cultural plans – in a wider policy landscape and make the necessary connections to various policy and planning agendas including social cohesion and inclusion, cultural diversity, quality of amenity and place, local and regional economic development and well-being; and

 - Understand the mapping, research and consultation needs of cultural planning to be both sustainable and inclusive.

 "I would highly recommend this course to anyone working in the field of community or cultural development, as I have used the concepts learned over and over again and will continue to adapt my approaches to communities with this understanding, and this result will benefit others.
 I also took away great perspectives from fellow students."

 -Lynda Lafleur, Community Liaison, Columbia Basin Trust - Nakusp, BC

 Standard Fee: C$800

 This course can be taken individually for professional development, or applied to earn the UBC Certificate in Cultural Planning - an online learning program offered by the UBC Centre for Cultural Planning and Development.

 The format of this course is 100% online.
 Courses are structured to provide a positive learning environment for participants to engage and interact with the content and class discussions.
 In an online course, additional time for individual study and reading is required to review the course material for assignments.
 Instructors facilitate throughout the course and are available to provide feedback via email and through discussion forums.
 This course involves an average of 10 to 12 hours of study per week.

-This course is recognized by the Planning Institute of British Columbia (PIBC) for 36.0 Continuing Professional Development (CPD) Learning Units.
+This course is approved by the Planning Institute of British Columbia (PIBC) for Organized Learning Units.